maxKrusz/BrainShare/USERSTORIES.md

 * Tests are under 30 minutes long
 * Users are able to set a time limit for their learning sessions
 * Users are able to define their own time limits for materials

+## User Story 5
+AS AN ASPIRING SELF-TAUGHT PROFESSIONAL FINDING THE ANSWERS CAN BE DIFFICULT, I WANT QUICK ACCESS TO INFORMATION.

+## Acceptance Criteria
+* Ability to add users and exchange information
+* Implement AI assistant to ask questions/do tasks
+* Ability to search for educational resources in app